Netflix: A Pricey Stock With A Troubled Future

 Net Neutrality Risk Under Trump

 A policy change regarding Net Neutrality also presents a serious risk to NFLX.
-Net Neutrality is a rule that the FCC promulgated which prevents internet providers like Comcast and Verizon from charging websites like Netflix for a fee to reach internet users at faster speeds.
+Net Neutrality is a rule that the FCC promulgated which prevents internet providers like Comcast and Verizon (NYSE:VZ) from charging websites like Netflix for a fee to reach internet users at faster speeds.
 Netflix, which uses 35.2% of the North American broadband, as of June 2016, is the most vulnerable company to a change in the Net Neutrality rule.

 With speculation swarming that Trump is a proponent of a rule change, this presents a significant risk to NFLX.
-Moreover, NFLX finally allowing for downloading some content for offline viewing is evidence that Management is considering this risk to be significant.
+Moreover, NFLX finally allowing for downloading some content for offline viewing is evidence that management is considering this risk to be significant.

 Impact of Anticipated Tax Rate Changes on NFLX

 Taxes can have notable impacts on how investors make decisions.
 For example, investors with losses can mitigate their taxable income by selling stocks with losses, a practice known as tax loss harvesting.
-(More can be read about this practice in my article on Glu Mobile).
+(More can be read about this practice in my article on Glu Mobile (NASDAQ:GLUU)).

-However today, taxes are more impactful on investors decisions than during previous years.
+However, today, taxes are more impactful on investors' decisions than during previous years.
 The reason for this is the anticipation of a reduction of both ordinary income tax rates and the capital gains tax rate under a Trump administration.
 This anticipation of a reduced tax rate leads investors with gains to hold on to their stocks until the introduction of those lower rates.

-As shown on the chart below, NFLX has generated substantial gains for investors in the past 10 years, with the most significant portion of those returns coming in the past few years.
+As shown in the chart below, NFLX has generated substantial gains for investors in the past 10 years, with the most significant portion of those returns coming in the past few years.
 With NFLX at all-time highs, there are innumerable investors with huge gains.
-Many prudent investors, with gains in NFLX, have held onto their stock, but once reduced tax rates are effective, these investors will sell their holdings, and lock-in these gains, which will cause downward pressure in NFLX's share price.
+Many prudent investors, with gains in NFLX, have held onto their stock, but once reduced tax rates are effective, these investors will sell their holdings, and lock-in these gains, which will cause downward pressure on NFLX's share price.

 Valuation